The McKay correspondence for isolated singularities via Floer theory: Introduction

-We showed $SH^{*-1}_+(Y)$ recovers the ordinary cohomology $H^{*}(Y,\K)$ over the Novikov field.
-But $\K$ is flat over $\mathcal{K}$ (indeed free, a $\mathcal{K}$-vector space) so $H^*(Y,\K)\cong H^*(Y,\mathcal{K})\otimes_{\mathcal{K}} \K$ determines $H^*(Y,\mathcal{K})$.
-Thus we recover the McKay correspondence over fields $\mathcal{K}$ of characteristic zero, in particular over $\Q$.
-Our proof also works when the characteristic is coprime to all integers $2,3,\ldots,|G|$.
-That assumption allows us to relate cohomologies of spaces before and after quotienting by finite groups which involve finite stabilisers, whose size is at most $|G|$ (Theorems \ref{Theorem equiv coh of Morse Bott submanifolds} and \ref{Theorem EH for free action}).
-Combining Theorems \ref{Theorem SH is zero introduction} and \ref{Theorem rank of SH+}, we deduce the McKay Correspondence:
+Theorem \ref{Theorem rank of SH+} now follows, since we showed that $ESH^*_+(Y)$ has $|\mathrm{Conj}(G)|$ free $\F$-summands.
+In particular, Corollary \ref{Corollary computation of ESH+} shows that the $u^0$-parts of those $\F$-summands in $ESH^*_+(Y)$ can be labelled by the maxima mentioned in \eqref{Equation grading of the max of Ogl} (the labelling is non-canonical, see Sec.\ref{Subsection Naturality of the basis}). \fix{ \begin{remark}[Coefficients] We showed $SH^{*-1}_+(Y)$ recovers the ordinary cohomology $H^{*}(Y,\K)$ over the Novikov field $\K$.
+But $\K$ is flat over the base field $\mathcal{K}$ (indeed free, a $\mathcal{K}$-vector space) so $H^*(Y,\K)\cong H^*(Y,\mathcal{K})\otimes_{\mathcal{K}} \K$ determines $H^*(Y,\mathcal{K})$.
+Thus we recover the McKay correspondence over fields $\mathcal{K}$ of characteristic zero, in particular over $\Q$. \\ Our proof also works when the characteristic is coprime to all integers $2,3,\ldots,|G|$.
+The key idea is that the claim really only relies on understanding the spectral sequence for $ESH^*_+(Y)$ in odd degrees in $[-1,\dim_{\R} Y - 3]$.
+In particular the degree $-1$ part suffices to determine the rank of $ESH^*_+(Y)$ over $\F$, which is equal to both $|\mathrm{Conj}(G)|$ and $\chi(Y)$ (see Corollary \ref{Corollary computation of ESH+}).
+The assumption on the characteristic allows us to relate cohomologies of spaces before and after quotienting by finite groups which involve finite stabilisers, whose size is at most $|G|$ (Theorems \ref{Theorem equiv coh of Morse Bott submanifolds} and \ref{Theorem EH for free action}). \\ If $\mathcal{K}$ is any commutative Noetherian ring, the Novikov ring $\K$ is flat over $\mathcal{K}$.
+The obstruction to running the above proof is the failure of the isomorphism $EH^*(\mathcal{O}_{{\bf g},\ell})\cong H^{*-1}(\P V_{g,\ell})^{G_{g,\ell}}$.
+If this fails, there may be unexpected contributions in the Floer cohomology. \end{remark} } Combining Theorems \ref{Theorem SH is zero introduction} and \ref{Theorem rank of SH+}, we deduce the McKay Correspondence: